Calls to reject anti-LGBTQ 'extremism' start Pride Month

-Over 100 organizations called on the business community “reject and speak out against anti-LGBTQ+ extremism going into Pride Month.”
+More than 100 organizations called on the business community to “reject and speak out against anti-LGBTQ+ extremism going into Pride Month.”

 Although the groups called for the business community to speak out broadly, they specifically called out Target.
 Last month, Target pulled some of its merchandise from shelves that celebrate Pride Month amid intense backlash from customers and threats to employees.